woodrush/lisp-in-life/README.md

 ### Tests
 There are tests to check the behavior of the Lisp interpreter.
-There is a test for checking the QFTASM-compiled Lisp interpreter using the QFTASM interpreter, and a test for checking the GCC-compiled Lisp inter preter on the host pc.
+There is a test for checking the QFTASM-compiled Lisp interpreter using the QFTASM interpreter, and a test for checking the GCC-compiled Lisp interpreter on the host pc.
 To run these tests, use the following commands:

 ```sh